© Crown copyright 2018

 6. There are ways to tell HMRC about any untaxed worldwide income

-If you’re concerned that you are not paying the right amount of tax you can tell HMRC and may be able to use one of our disclosure facilities.
+If you’re concerned that you’re not paying the right amount of tax you can tell HMRC and may be able to use one of our disclosure facilities.
 You will still pay the tax that is legally due in full, alongside penalties and interest.

-7. We’re bringing in tougher penalties for evasion
+7. We’re bringing in tougher penalties for offshore evasion and non-compliance

-8. A new international agreement will make it harder to evade tax on offshore income
+8. A new international agreement is making it harder to evade tax on offshore income

-HMRC will soon be receiving more information about international investments and financial structures held offshore by UK tax residents.
-Over 90 countries and jurisdictions have already committed to exchange this data.
+HMRC has started receiving more information about international investments and financial structures held offshore by UK tax residents.
+More than 100 countries and jurisdictions have already committed to exchange this data.

 9. HMRC is cracking down on those who help others to evade tax offshore